ozgurgulsuna/BS723-MLforArch/[02] Weather Data Analysis/Readme.md

  ### Contents

-- Time series of weather temperature for the hottest/coldest/average day of the month.
+- Time series of weather temperature for the hottest/coldest/average day of the month. [x]
-- Bar graph of the precipitation and cloud coverage for the month.
+- Bar graph of the precipitation and cloud coverage for the month. [x]
-- Pie chart of the weathercode for the month.
+- Pie chart of the weathercode for the month. [x]
-- Histogram of the average wind speed, freq vs wind speed.
+- Histogram of the freq vs wind direction. [x]
-- Bar graph of the day and night temperature for the month.
+- Scatter graph of temperature vs hummidity sum for the month. [x]
-- Scatter graph of temperature vs shortwave radiation sum for the month.
+- Bar graph of the day and night temperature for the month. [o]

+** All data is from: https://open-meteo.com/en/docs/historical-weather-api